psrc/itm-tutorial-python/01-starting-with-data.md

 ## Presentation of the survey data

-For this lesson, we will be using some odd housing data.
+For this lesson, we will be using housing data.
 Imagine we get a dataset in every month that summarizes some basic facts of new households that moved to the region.
 We get basic information like the date they moved here, their district ID, city code, whether or not they rent/own (tenure), and household income.
 We have to continusouly analyze this data every month and create reports, so we want to script some of the analyses we use and streamline it.

-The mian dataset is stored as a `csv` file - surveys.csv: each row holds information for a single household, and the columns represent:
+The main dataset is stored as a `csv` file - surveys.csv: each row holds information for a single household, and the columns represent:

 | Column           		| 		Description                        |